reactjstampabay/RehackedNative/README.md

 * Run and Debug an iOS App
 * Wired up simple authentication against a node API
 * Wired up basic navigation
+* Connected a React Native application to Redux
+* Implemented the Native Camera
+* Implemented a Vector Icons Library

 This `master` branch represents a completed solution set for the lab.
 We have separated the lab into logical "breakpoints" by use of branches.
 Please see below to get started.